primihub/primihub-platform/primihub-fusion/README.md

 then we should locate this path:

     ./script
-        init.sql
+        init.sh

+to this path,you can execute next command:

+    cd ./script
+    sh init.sh [your mysql username] [your mysql password]

-At last, you should execute "init.sql" in your mysql.
+or you can execute "init.sql" in your mysql management manually.

 ## Compile and Package
 run this command: